Roger Federer Announces Retirement From Tennis

 The Swiss star was the top-ranked player in the world for 237 weeks at his apex, holding the spot from Feb.
 2, 2004 through Aug.
 17, 2008.
 In all, he spent 310 weeks as the No. 1 player in the world.

 As he cited in his retirement announcement, injuries hampered Federer through the tail end of his career.
 He suffered a torn meniscus in 2016 that kept him out of the Rio Olympics and cut his season short.
-He managed to win Federer’s final Grand Slam singles win three more Grand Slams after his recovery, but the number of injuries have piled up even more in recent years.
+He managed to win three more Grand Slams after his recovery, but the number of injuries have piled up even more in recent years.

 He has not played since last year’s Wimbledon.
 He appeared at the All England Club in July and said he was hoping to compete on the grass courts “one more time,” but his recent ailments signaled the end of a historic career.